 If the due date for a report or tax payment falls on a Saturday, Sunday, or legal holiday, reports and payments are considered on time if they are received on or before the following business day.

-Step 8.
-Document and store your payroll records.
 Illinois requires you to keep records on employees for at least five years—a bit longer than the federal recordkeeping requirements (three years for payroll records and four years for payroll tax documents).

-Step 9.
-Do year-end payroll tax reports.
 Send the federal W-2 forms (for employees) and 1099 forms (for contractors) by Jan.
 31 following the year for which you’re reporting.
 You’ll also need to send copies to the IRS along with a summary form for each.

 Here’s a free downloadable Illinois payroll checklist to make sure you don’t miss anything:

-Illinois Payroll Laws, Taxes & Regulations
+Illinois Payroll Taxes, Laws & Regulations

 Naturally, you need to begin by following federal law for income taxes, Social Security, Medicare, and federal unemployment insurance (FUTA).
 You’ll pay Social Security at the rate of 6.2% of each employee’s paycheck and a corresponding 1.45% for Medicare.
 Both the employer and the employee will pay these taxes, each paying 7.65% for the combined Social Security and Medicare taxes.